StoneStepsInc/StoneStepsWebalizer/README.md

 ### Hide Options

 The following options take a string argument to use as a comparison for matching.
-Except for the IndexAlias, ExcludeSearchArg and IncludeSearchArg options, the string argument can be plain text, or plain text that either starts or ends with the wildcard character `*`.
+Except for the `IndexAlias`, `ExcludeSearchArg` and `IncludeSearchArg` options, the string argument can be plain text, or plain text that either starts or ends with the wildcard character `*`.

 A string argument without an asterisk will be interpreted as a